victorsaly/graphql-storm-markdown/README.md

 ### Node API

-The following functions are exported from the `graphql-markdown` module for programmatic use.
+The following functions are exported from the `graphql-storm-markdown` module for programmatic use.

 #### loadSchemaJSON(schemaPath: string, options: object)